-IP medication will be clearly labelled with directions for use, the patient name, prison number and date of birth.
+IP medication will be clearly labelled with directions for use, the patient name, and prison number.
+Date of birth is printed on the outer bag label to aid identification upon delivery.
 Patients will be supplied with the complete course of medicine or with a patient pack for up to 28 days treatment at any one time, or in accordance with the IPRA.